Psalm 30

 Notes

-Verse 7 reveals the source of that stability: בִּרְצוֹנְךָ הֶעֱמַדְתָּה לְהַרְרִי עֹז -- "by your favor you made my mountain stand in strength."
+Verse 7 reveals the source of that stability: בִּרְצוֹנְךָ הֶעֱמַדְתָּה לְהַרְרִי עֹז —"by your favor you made my mountain stand in strength."
 The phrase הַרְרִי עֹז ("my mountain of strength") likely refers to Mount Zion and David's kingdom, or metaphorically to his settled, secure position.
 But then comes the turning point: הִסְתַּרְתָּ פָנֶיךָ ("you hid your face").
-The hiding of God's face is one of the most dreaded experiences in the Old Testament -- it signifies the withdrawal of God's protective presence and favor (compare Psalm 13:1, Psalm 44:24, Psalm 104:29).
-The result was that David became נִבְהָל ("terrified, dismayed"), a word that conveys sudden, overwhelming fear.
-The BSB's "dismayed" is milder than the Hebrew warrants; the word suggests panic or shock.
+The hiding of God's face signifies the withdrawal of God's protective presence and favor (compare Psalm 13:1, Psalm 44:24, Psalm 104:29).
+The result was that David became נִבְהָל ("terrified, dismayed") — a word conveying sudden, overwhelming fear.
+Some translations render this as "dismayed," but the Hebrew is stronger — the word suggests panic, a kind of shock that seizes the body.

-In verses 8-10, David recounts the prayer he prayed in his distress.
-He uses two verbs for prayer: אֶקְרָא ("I cried out") and אֶתְחַנָּן ("I pleaded for grace").
-The second is from the same root as חֵן ("grace") and חָנַן ("to be gracious") -- it is a plea specifically for unmerited favor, for grace.
+In verses 8–10, David recounts the prayer he cried in his distress, using two verbs to describe it: אֶקְרָא ("I cried out") and אֶתְחַנָּן ("I pleaded for grace").
+The second comes from the same root as חֵן ("grace") and חָנַן ("to be gracious") — a plea not for what is owed but for what is freely given.

 Transformation: Mourning to Dancing (vv.
 11-12)